LHU History and Social Studies Graduates

 Dr. Stephanie Hinnershitz, B.A.
 History (2006)

 Stephanie knew that she wanted to major in history when she first came to Lock Haven University, but was not sure what to do with her degree.
 After graduating from LHU in 2006, she attended Temple University (where she received her MA in American and International History in 2008) and then continued on to the University of Maryland for her Ph.D. in American History (2013).
 Stephanie is currently an assistant professor of American History and Immigration/Ethnic History at Valdosta State University of Georgia, but she has also worked for the National Archives in Washington, DC as an archival assistant before coming to Valdosta State.
 Her main areas of research are in Asian-American and Asian immigration history in addition to civil rights history in the United States during the twentieth century.
-Stephanie has published in The Journal of Social History and is currently working on her book manuscript, Race, Religion, and Civil Rights: Asian Students on the West Coast, 1900-1968.
+Stephanie has published in The Journal of Social History and her book, Race, Religion, and Civil Rights: Asian Students on the West Coast, 1900-1968, was published by Rutgers University Press in 2015.
 Dr. Hinnershitz credits her degree from LHU and the history faculty with creating a firm foundation to build her skills as an historian throughout her career.

 Kendra Kreitzer, B.A.
 History (2013)